What’s the difference between a skin type and skin condition?

 Skin becomes congested and breakouts occur when the area surrounding your hair follicles become plugged with oil and dead skin cells.
 Hormone changes, stress, diet and other environmental factors can also result in skin that is blemish-prone.

-Ask your Skincare Professional about adding products from the B-Active Range to your daily vitamin A skincare routine for your skin to look healthier and more clear.
+Ask your Skincare Professional about adding products from the Focus Care Clarity+ Range to your daily vitamin A skincare routine for your skin to look healthier and more clear.